GSI-CS-CO/saftlib/README.md

     - Provide a plugin mechanism to install/remove services at runtime for more flexible customization of TimingReceiver hardware, e.g. LM32 firmware and saftlib driver.
   - Startup of the daemon
     - A wild card character is allowed for the device name and etherbone-path: `saftbusd libsaft-service.so tr*:dev/wbm*` will attach all matching devices.
+    - For USB devices the MSI polling period in ms can be specified after the etherbone device name separated by a colon.
+The following example specifies a MSI polling period of 15 ms: `saftbusd libsaft-service.so tr0:dev/ttyUSB0:15`
     - Command to start the services is `saftbusd libsaft-service.so tr0:dev/wbm0`  (a `saftd` script that wraps the call to saftbusd is provided, so `saftd tr0:dev/wbm0` like in version 2 is still possible).
     - Drivers for LM32 firmware (like burst-generator and function-generator) are not loaded by default.
 They need to be added explicitly when starting saftbusd (see [Firmware Drivers](#firmware-drivers)).
       - `saftbusd libsaft-servcie.so tr0:dev/wbm0 libfg-firmware-service.so tr0` if the function generator is needed on a SCU.